prakharjuit/school_management/README.md

 - **Admin Dashboard:** Administrators can add new students and teachers, create classes and subjects, manage user accounts, and oversee system settings.

-- **Attendance Tracking:** Teachers can easily take attendance for their classes, mark students as present or absent, and generate attendance reports.

-- **Performance Assessment:** Teachers can assess students' performance by providing marks and feedback.
-Students can view their marks and track their progress over time.

-- **Data Visualization:** Students can visualize their performance data through interactive charts and tables, helping them understand their academic performance at a glance.

-- **Communication:** Users can communicate effortlessly through the system.
-Teachers can send messages to students and vice versa, promoting effective communication and collaboration.

 ## Technologies Used